jazir555/GamesDows/README.md

 - Internet connection for downloading dependencies

 ## Usage
-Download files / zip, run "install_decky.bat" and follow the prompts.
+Download the files or the zip in the releases section, run "install_decky.bat" and follow the prompts.